HaikuArchives/Haiku2048/README.md

 Your goal is to combine these squares until you get the ultimate sum of 2048.

 ### Made a wrong move?
 No problem!
-Simply press the green arrow at the top left corner of the window to take back a move.
+Simply press the green arrow at the top of the window to take back a move.

 ### Frustrated and want to start over?
 Simply press the button with the 2048 icon at the top of the window to restart your game!